-Pet Friendly Day Trip From Santa Fe
+Pet Friendly Day Trips From Santa Fe

 Bandelier National Monument

-My suggestion is to pack a book and your lunch and take turns relaxing in the shady picnic area while the other walks back to see the ruins.
+I’d suggest packing a book and your lunch and taking turns relaxing in the shady picnic area while the other person walks back to see the ruins.
 Honestly, they are mesmerizing!

 Valles Caldera National Preserve

 Continuing along Hwy 4, you’ll come to Valles Caldera.
-This sweeping 13-mile wide valley is actually a collapsed volcano.
+This 13-mile wide valley is actually a collapsed volcano.
 Volcanic activity is still evident in this area, with hot springs, streams, fumaroles, natural gas seeps, and volcanic domes dotting the caldera floor.

 Santa Fe National Forest – Jemez District

-After exploring Bandelier and Valles, we continued a bit further down Hwy 4 and came across the Las Conchas Trailhead in the Santa Fe National Forest.
+After exploring Bandelier and Valles, we continued a bit further down Hwy 4 and came to the Las Conchas Trailhead in the Santa Fe National Forest.
 Unfortunately, it was too late in the day for us to squeeze in another hike.
 But this one is definitely on our list for next time!

-From the Las Conchas Trail website: The trail follows the East Fork of the Jemez River, and is an easy relaxing hike through a rocky canyon in a deep conifer forest, and a series of open meadows.
+From the Las Conchas Trail website: “The trail follows the East Fork of the Jemez River, and is an easy relaxing hike through a rocky canyon in a deep conifer forest, and a series of open meadows.
 After about 2 miles, the trail climbs out of the canyon in a series of switchbacks.
-This would make a good point to retrace your route back to the trailhead.
+This would make a good point to retrace your route back to the trailhead.”